Ipsit1234/Institute-Web-Nominee-Assignment/README.md

 If the user checks any symptoms, an email will be sent to the concerned authorities.

 ## Demo Video
 Here, I set my email ID as the target email id if any user reports symptoms.
+Click the image below to watch the video.
 [![Demo](http://img.youtube.com/vi/DUmj8yPjxSM/0.jpg)](http://www.youtube.com/watch?v=DUmj8yPjxSM "Demo")